 Thermography for Breast Screening

-Current research has determined that the key to breast cancer survival rests upon its earliest possible detection.
+The key to breast cancer survival is the earliest possible detection.
 If breast cancer is discovered in its earliest stages, 95% cure rates are possible.
-CLEAR Center of Health is dedicated to providing one of the most essential tests in breast cancer risk assessment and early detection: Thermal Digital imaging or Breast Thermography as part of a multi faceted diagnostic approach to breast health.
+CLEAR Center of Health is dedicated to providing one of the most essential tests in breast cancer risk assessment and early detection: thermal digital imaging (DII) or breast thermography as part of a multi-faceted diagnostic approach to breast health.

-The use of Digital Infrared Imaging is based on the principle that metabolic activity and vascular circulation in both pre-cancerous tissue and the area surrounding a developing breast cancer is almost always higher than in normal breast tissue.
-In an ever-increasing need for nutrients, cancerous tumors increase circulation to their cells by holding open existing blood vessels, opening dormant vessels, and creating new ones (neoangiogenesis).
+Thermography is based on the principle that metabolic activity and vascular circulation in both pre-cancerous tissue and the area surrounding a developing breast cancer is almost always higher than in normal breast tissue.
+With their ever-increasing need for nutrients, cancerous tumors increase circulation to their cells by holding open existing blood vessels, opening dormant vessels, and creating new ones (neoangiogenesis).
 This process frequently results in an increase in regional surface temperatures of the breast.

 Thermography uses ultra-sensitive medical infrared cameras and computers to detect, analyze, and produce high-resolution diagnostic images of these temperature variations.
 The procedure is painless, has no risk to the patient and takes only 15 minutes.